 2) if no DNN was provided during the PDU session establishment and the request type was different from "initial emergency request" and different from "existing emergency PDU session", the UE shall stop timer T3396 associated with no DNN, if running, and may send a PDU SESSION ESTABLISHMENT REQUEST message without a DNN, or a PDU SESSION MODIFICATION REQUEST message without an DNN provided by the UE.

 If the PDU SESSION RELEASE COMMAND message includes 5GSM cause #26 "insufficient resources" and the Back-off timer value IE is not included, then the UE may send a PDU SESSION ESTABLISHMENT REQUEST message or PDU SESSION MODIFICATION REQUEST message for the same DNN or without a DNN.

+If the PDU SESSION RELEASE COMMAND message includes 5GSM cause #29 "user authentication or authorization failed "and the Back-off timer value IE, the UE shall take different actions depending on the timer value received for timer T3396 in the Back-off timer value:

+a) If the timer value indicates neither zero nor deactivated and a DNN was provided during the PDU session establishment, the UE shall stop timer T3396 associated with the corresponding DNN, if it is running.
+The UE shall then start timer T3396 with the value provided in the Back-off timer value IE and shall not send a PDU SESSION ESTABLISHMENT REQUEST message for the same DNN that was sent by the UE, until timer T3396 expires or timer T3396 is stopped.

+The UE shall not stop timer T3396 upon a PLMN change or inter-system change;and

+b) if the timer value indicates that this timer is deactivated and a DNN was provided during the PDU session establishment, the UE shall stop timer T3396 associated with the corresponding DNN, if it is running.
+The UE shall not send a PDU SESSION ESTABLISHMENT REQUEST message for the same DNN until the UE is switched off or the USIM is removed.

+The timer T3396 remains deactivated upon a PLMN change or inter-system change.

 When the timer T3396 is running or the timer is deactivated, the UE is allowed to initiate a PDU session establishment procedure for emergency services.